 The Mentor/Mentee match is monitored and supported by our experienced caseworkers, and the Parent/Guardian, to ensure positive and meaningful relationships.
 This is a one-year commitment, meeting weekly for 2-4 hours in your local community.
 The result is an impactful experience for both the Mentor and the Mentee.

-The In School Mentoring Program provides supportive one-to-one mentoring relationships to children and youth during their school day.
-A Mentor is an adult role model that a Mentee can talk to, learn from, and share experiences with.
+The In-School Mentoring Program provides supportive one-to-one mentoring relationships to children and youth during their school day.
+The Big Buddies in this program are adult role models that a Mentees can talk to, learn from, and share experiences with.

 The Game On! program is a group mentoring program that provides mentees with information and support to make informed choices about a range of healthy lifestyle practices.
 Through fun physical activities and active play, complemented with balanced eating support and snacks, participants are engaged in life skills, communication, and social-emotional health discussions to encourage a life-long healthy lifestyle.